Short: (1945) A newsreel spanning the globe to bring you the constant variety of winter sports, (including “she-ing” and “she-horing.”)

 • I’ll start with the good news.
 The short is great fun, with great riffing.
 All the host segments, even the oddball song in segment three, are entertaining.
 And the movie is, well, what can you say?
 It’s classic Corman.
 Now the bad news: the riffing just kind of limps along, with only occasional bright spots.
 State park jokes abound.
 As with “Amazing Colossal Man,” I think they kind of got caught up in the movie a little.
 So there’s fun to be had in this episode, just not as much as I would have liked.

 • For you younger folks, “Star Search” was sort of the ’90s version of “America’s Got Talent.”
-Amusingly, Geechy Guy (a repeat contestant on “Star Search”) is STILL seeking fame — he recently appeared on AGT.
+Amusingly, Geechy Guy (a repeat contestant on “Star Search”), STILL seeking fame, also appeared on AGT.

 • Joel’s mannerisms as the ventriloquist are classic.
 The random movements are done to distract you from looking at the ventriloquist’s lips.

-• In Googling around, I actually found a reliable site that gave me a definitive year for “Snow Thrills,” one of the few shorts we haven’t been able to put a date on up to now.
-(1945)
+• In Googling around, I actually found a reliable site that gave me a definitive year–1945–for “Snow Thrills,” one of the few shorts we hadn’t been able to put a date on.

 • Naughty line: Announcer: “It’s the biggest one-man thrill in Jack Frost’s show.”
 Joel: “I know a better one…”

 • As previously noted, this movie is our first taste of oeuvre of one Roger Corman.
 Dr. F. introduces it as one of his best and that may be true.
 But he also says “it’s really really really bad,” and I don’t think that’s true.
 It’s not a “good” movie, of course, but it’s not really bad one either.
 Its chief defect is that it was clearly made on a very low budget.
 But, despite that, Corman coaxes some really pretty good performances out of people who would go on to be known as pretty good actors.
 In addition, the story, while silly in some places, is almost gripping in others.
 We’ll see many worse movies, including some from Corman, is I guess what I’m saying.

 • Then-current reference: “I’d rather watch ‘thirtysomething’.”
 (And the second “thirtysomething” reference in two or three episodes.)